United Nations Peace Day

 Please join us and bring your ukulele (or other instrument), to sing and play together for peace!
 Free entry, entertainment & fun for all ages.
 Seating is limited, so we ask that you bring a mat for outdoor seating and sun protection as needed.

 Entry is free to all, with entertainment, food and fun for all ages.
 Seating is limited, and we want to make sure we have enough facilities for everyone, so we ask that you make a free reservation here:

 Bring outdoor seating and sun protection as needed.

-Last year, On Sept.
-23 2o012, about 350 people from all walks of life in Hawaii were present.
-The main speaker was Maya Soetoro-Ng, acclaimed author and teacher in Honolulu; Ha’aheo Guanson, Gigi Caocquio were honored as Distinguished Peacemakers.
+On Sept.
+23 2012, about 350 people from all walks of life in Hawaii were present at the Peace Garden celebration.
+The main speaker was Maya Soetoro-Ng, acclaimed author and teacher in Honolulu; Ha’aheo Guanson and Gigi Caocquio were honored as Distinguished Peacemakers.

 Future Gardens to be installed